Latipay/latipay.github.io/src/v2/latipay-hosted-online.md

 ---
-* <strong>The payment scenario is basing on the customer using Latipay payment services by `Embedded browser in App`.</strong>
+* <strong>The payment scenario is basing on the customer using Latipay payment services by `Embedded browser in Wechat App or Alipay app`.</strong>

 Alipay
 ![](../images/Alipay_LatipayHosted - emebbed browser.png)